-that punishing sellers of prohibited services "whose profit motivation could lead [them] to violate the law more frequently than potential customers" effectively reduces the supply of commercial sex.59 Arresting sex workers, however, may be an ineffective way to combat illegal sex work.60 As an alternative, many advocate for punishing clients, sometimes referred to as "johns," and pimps, rather than sex workers.61 Other sex workers' rights advocates encourage the decriminalization of sex work entirely.62
+sentenced more harshly than their male customers.
+Some argue that the differential treatment of sex workers and customers is due to a "sexual double standard," in which men's sexual behavior is excused while women are punished for essentially identical behavior.
+Proponents of the status quo, conversely, contend that punishing sellers of prohibited services "whose profit motivation could lead [them] to violate the law more frequently than potential customers" effectively reduces the supply of commercial sex.
+Arresting sex workers, however, may be an ineffective way to combat illegal sex work.
+As an alternative, many advocate for punishing clients, sometimes referred to as "johns," and pimps, rather than sex workers.
+Other sex workers' rights advocates encourage the decriminalization of sex work entirely.